Abdulmakdoom/videotube/README.md

-# VideoTube
+# 🎬 VideoTube - Full Stack MERN Project

 -[Model link](https://videotube-gules.vercel.app/)

-# 🎬 VideoTube - Full Stack MERN Project

 **VideoTube** is a full-featured video-sharing platform built with the MERN stack — **MongoDB**, **Express.js**, **React (Vite)**, and **Node.js**.
 Users can register, upload and stream videos, manage their profile, subscribe to other users, and track their watch history.
 All wrapped in a clean and responsive UI.